 BKxxxx | Bus Coupler

-The Bus Couplers are the link between modularly extendable Bus Terminals and the respective fieldbus systems.
+Bus Couplers are the link between the modularly extendable Bus Terminals and the corresponding fieldbus systems.

 BCxxxx, BXxxxx | Controller

 The Bus Terminal Controllers BC and BX can be used as an autonomous control system or as intelligent fieldbus slaves.

 The KL1xxx Bus Terminals enable the acquisition of binary signals from the process level.